jtsage/TDTracStaff/README.md

 TDTracStaff semi-requires a crontab task to run.
 It's a really, really good idea to use this method rather than turning off queued E-mail.
 (If you absolutly must, reverse step 2 below)

- 1. Set up a crontab for e-mail.
-In this example, send every 10 minutes (100 emails max)
+ 1. Set up a crontab for e-mail and cron.
+In this example, send every 10 minutes (100 emails max), cron runs at 8:00am

      * ```*/10 * * * * /usr/bin/sudo -u www-data /path-to-install/bin/cake process_mail_queue```
+     * ```0 0 8 * * /usr/bin/sudo -u www-data /path-to-install/bin/cake cron_job```

  2. Change the configuration value of ```queue-email``` to "1" (the default)

 **Important Note** Some features do not appear in the user interface if mail queuing is not enabled.
 This is for performance reasons.

+**Another Important Note** CRON jobs with e-mail require the use of mail queuing.

+**Last Important Note** I've moved away from cron, look in ./Example_Config_SYSTEMD for how to do it with systemd timer units.

 ## Install without command line access.